Blacks in Britain are four times as likely to die of coronavirus as whites, data show

 Earlier this week, British Deputy Chief Medical Officer Jonathan Van-Tam said at a news conference that studying diseases across ethnic groups was complicated by a number of factors — including age, underlying medical conditions, deprivation and geography — but that the government was taking the issue seriously.
 "You'll have worked out that I'm from an ethnic minority group," he said at a Downing Street news conference, "and we will get to the bottom of this."

-Health leaders in Britain have said that they will pour through thousands of records and report at the end of May on how issues such as ethnicity, obesity and gender affect risk to covid-19.
+Health leaders in Britain have said they will pore through thousands of records and report at the end of May on how issues such as ethnicity, obesity and gender affect risk to covid-19.

 London, where ethnic minorities make up more than 40 percent of the population, has been hit particularly hard.